Skip to content

 Ala Uddin began his career as a lecturer in further education in the mid-1990s, quickly demonstrating a passion for education and a talent for leadership.
 Over the years, he moved through the ranks, taking on increasingly senior roles including Executive Director and Vice Principal.
 His extensive experience culminated in his appointment as the Principal of Ealing College.

-Currently, Ala Uddin serves as the Borough Lead for Adult Education, Employment, and Business and Economic Growth at London Borough of Brent.
-In this role, he is responsible for developing strategies, shaping policies and initiatives that promote lifelong learning, economic development, and community well-being.
+Ala Uddin served as the Borough Lead for Adult Education, Employment, and Business and Economic Growth at the London Borough of Brent.
+In that role, he developed strategies and shaped policies and initiatives that promoted lifelong learning, economic development, and community well-being.
+Building on this extensive experience, he now contributes his expertise as a board member, guiding initiatives and informing strategic decisions with his deep understanding of public policy and community needs.

-In addition to his professional responsibilities, Ala Uddin is a dedicated community member.
-He is actively involved with a charity in Luton that supports elderly Asian people and volunteers at LCK, demonstrating his commitment to giving back and making a positive impact on society.
+Alongside his board responsibilities, Ala remains an active community member.
+He is involved with a charity in Luton that supports elderly Asian people underscoring his continued commitment to giving back and creating a positive impact on society.